The #4 Most Affordable Online Master’s Degree in Cybersecurity1

 Online Master’s Degree in Cybersecurity Tuition and Financial Aid

-Apply to Katz by January 8 for a Generous New Student Scholarship
+Apply by January 12 for a Generous Tuition Reduction

-Save $14,390 on your tuition when you apply for the Katz Online MS in Cybersecurity.
-The tuition scholarship is automatically granted to new students accepted for the Spring 2024 term.
+Save $12,000 on your tuition when you apply for the Online MS in Cybersecurity at YU’s Katz School of Science and Health.
+The tuition reduction is granted to new students accepted for the Spring 2026 term.

-You must fill out the Free Application for Federal Student Aid (FAFSA) to be eligible for financial aid toward the online Master’s in Cybersecurity tuition.
+All applicants who wish to receive financial aid for the Customized Online MBA program must fill out the Free Application for Federal Student Aid (FAFSA).
 Because financial aid awards are granted on a rolling basis, you should submit your FAFSA as early as possible in order to give yourself the best opportunity to receive one in advance of your target start date.

 The FAFSA school code for Yeshiva University is 002903.